 New Car Test Drive

-The Infiniti QX70 is a relatively large luxury crossover SUV with sporty handling and a choice of responsive engines.
-Originally launched as a 2003 model, it was redesigned for 2009 and gained a fresh front-end appearance for 2012.
-Designed for performance and style, it deftly avoids the boxy proportions of traditional SUVs.
-The QX70 offer some usable cargo space, but not as much back-seat room and luggage space as the boxier SUVs, in spite of its large size.
+The Infiniti QX70 is a relatively large luxury crossover SUV that delivers sporty handling and a responsive engine.
+Designed for performance and style, the Infiniti QX70 avoids the boxy proportions of traditional SUVs.
+The QX70 offers some usable cargo space, but not as much back-seat room and luggage space as the boxier SUVs, in spite of its large size.

-Primary competition for the Infiniti QX70 line comes from the rear-wheel-drive BMW X6, which costs significantly more.
+Primary competition for the Infiniti QX70 comes from the rear-wheel-drive BMW X6, which costs significantly more.

-There are no visual changes for 2014, with the exception of the new model-name badge.
-We find the wild styling of the QX70 appealing.
-Certainly, it's not bland.
-Unlike most manufacturers of crossovers and SUVs, Infiniti found a way to make its creation stand well apart from the pack, serving as a treat for the eye instead of an eyesore.
+We find the wild styling of the QX70 appealing, though not everyone agrees; it's something of a love/hate question.
+Unlike most manufacturers of crossovers and SUVs, Infiniti found a way to make its creation stand apart from the pack.
+This vehicle is not bland.

-Infiniti coined the term bionic cheetah for the original FX to denote its sleek, low, stretched-out stance, and its tenacious roadholding prowess.
-That succinct description remains apt today, for the 2014 Infiniti QX70, summarizing its distinctively lithe and slender visual aura, as well as the fact that it approaches the best of the competition in roadholding talents.
+Infiniti coined the term bionic cheetah for the original FX to denote its sleek, low, stretched-out stance, as well as its tenacious roadholding prowess.
+That succinct description remains for the current Infiniti QX70, summarizing its distinctively lithe and slender visual aura, coupled with the fact that it approaches the best of the competition in roadholding talents.

 While the exterior styling of the QX70 tends to be polarizing, its interior appears to earn approval from most observers.
-Touring Package cars (and the QX70 5.0 AWD), in particular, feature fine details, nicely stitched quilted leather seat upholstery, expertly stained Maple wood, and matte-finish surfaces that provide a nice respite from the chrome-plated plastic found in many other vehicles.
+Touring Package cars, in particular, feature fine details, nicely stitched quilted leather seat upholstery, expertly stained maple wood, and matte-finish surfaces that provide a nice respite from the chrome-plated plastic found in many other vehicles.

 Technology abounds, led by the available Around View Monitor, which displays images of everything around the QX70 on the navigation display.
 Smart cruise control, voice-recognition navigation with real-time weather and traffic, rear-seat entertainment systems, and a host of other electronic items are available.

-The 2014 Infiniti QX70 is available in three models, differentiated by engine, driveline, and equipment content.
-The QX70 3.7 is powered by a 325-horsepower, 3.7-liter V6 and comes with rear-wheel drive or all-wheel drive (AWD).
-The QX70 5.0 AWD contains a 390-horsepower V8 and comes only with AWD.
-All models use a 7-speed automatic transmission.
+The 2015 Infiniti QX70 is available in two models, differentiated by driveline.
+The QX70 3.7 is powered by a 325-horsepower, 3.7-liter V6 and comes with rear-wheel drive; the QX70 3.7 AWD has all-wheel drive.
+Both models use a 7-speed automatic transmission.

-The Infiniti QX70 3.7 ($45,850) and QX70 3.7 AWD ($47,300) come with power leather-appointed seats, leather-trimmed shifter and leather-wrapped manual tilt/telescoping steering wheel with audio controls, dual-zone automatic climate control, split-folding and reclining rear seats, moonroof, power heated folding mirrors with puddle lights, power door locks and windows, power hatch closure, automatic bi-xenon headlamps, fog lamps, rear privacy glass, dark chrome grille, Intelligent key, visors with illuminated mirrors and extensions, HomeLink universal transceiver, rear-view monitor, variable intermittent front/rear wipers, trip computer, and P265/60VR18 all-season tires on 18-inch alloy wheels.
+The Infiniti QX70 3.7 ($45,850) and QX70 3.7 AWD ($47,300) come with power leather-appointed front seats (10-way for driver, 8-way for passenger), leather-wrapped shifter and manual tilt/telescoping steering wheel with audio controls, dual-zone automatic climate control, split-folding and reclining rear seats, moonroof, power heated folding mirrors with courtesy lights, power door locks and windows, power rear liftgate, automatic bi-xenon headlamps, fog lamps, rear privacy glass, chrome grille, Intelligent key, visors with illuminated mirrors and extensions, compass, analog clock, 7-inch information display, HomeLink universal transceiver, rear-view monitor, variable intermittent front/rear wipers, trip computer, and P265/60VR18 all-season tires on 18-inch alloy wheels.
 Even the standard stereo is an 11-speaker Bose extravaganza.

 Safety equipment includes dual-stage front airbags, front seat side-impact airbags, front and rear side curtain airbags, active front head restraints, stability control with traction control and antilock brakes, and tire pressure monitors.
 Available all-wheel drive can enhance safety in adverse conditions.

-The Infiniti FX was called a bionic cheetah when it was launched (as a 2003 model), and the current QX70 generation hasn't strayed far from the initial concept.
+The Infiniti FX was dubbed bionic cheetah when it was launched (as a 2003 model), and the current QX70 generation, designed for the 2009 model year, hasn't strayed far from the initial concept.
 One could argue that the FX was the progenitor of the fashion-trumps-function style that spawned the BMW X6 and similar vehicles.
 Had such a term existed at the time, the FX/QX70 might well have been labeled a four-door coupe SUV.

-In its second-generation form, the distance between front and rear axles increased by almost 1.5 inches, pushing the front tires farther forward and creating a hood not unlike a 1980s Corvette: long and horizontal, but not flat as it arches over wheels on the sides and engine in the middle.
+In its second-generation form, the distance between front and rear axles increased, pushing the front tires farther forward and creating a hood not unlike that of a 1980s Corvette: long and horizontal, but not flat as it arches over wheels on the sides and engine in the middle.
 In profile, the hood looks practically as long as that on a muscle car or even a Rolls-Royce, while the roofline appears like a canopy pulled down taut over a framework, with no straight lines and a nearly semicircular rear window.

-Relative to the stylish Infiniti G37 (now called G50) coupe from a similar background (and also endowed with a long hood), the QX70 has an inch and a half more wheelbase, and is three inches longer, four inches wider, and more than eight inches taller.
+Relative to the stylish Infiniti Q60 Coupe, the QX70 has an inch and a half more wheelbase.
+The QX70 also is three inches longer, four inches wider, and more than eight inches taller.
 It's significantly bigger, in other words.
-So it needs the 21-inch wheels of the QX70 5.0 AWD to make it appear like a sleek modern conveyance.
+So it almost requires the available 21-inch wheels to make it appear like a sleek modern conveyance.
 A lot of SUVs that are this long have three rows of seats, whereas the QX70 is strictly two rows.

-Where door meets window glass is a straight line, as is the bright strip below the doors; but everything else is curved.
+Where door meets window glass is a straight line.
+So is the bright strip below the doors; but everything else is curved.
 Projector headlamps lend some animal characteristic, a touch of the cheetah, to the front, while the dark chrome grille between has three-dimensional waves rather than two-dimensional slats.
-In some respects it resembles the old Hyundai Tiburon (aptly named after a shark); and looked at another way, the wide swooping grille and multiple layers suggest the lovable tenacity of a drooling bulldog.
+In some respects it resembles the old Hyundai Tiburon (aptly named after a shark).
+Considered another way, the wide swooping grille and multiple layers suggest the lovable tenacity of a drooling bulldog.
 Whatever you think, you'll probably get lots of opinions because it doesn't go unnoticed: The fashion statement worked.
-Not many folks love a bland car, and the FX is emphatically not bland.
+Not many folks love a bland car, and the QX70 is not dull.

 Behind the huge front wheels are chrome, arched vertical vents for ducting engine compartment air out and reducing front lift.
 Door handles also are chrome, while mirrors are paint-matched.

-The spoiler atop the rear glass is integral with the hatch, void of the seams more common tacked-on pieces have.
+The spoiler atop the rear glass is integral with the hatch, void of the seams that more common tacked-on pieces display.
 Large swaths of chrome set off the license plate recess.
-When equipped with a Sport Technology Package, the QX70 50 AWD gets a QX70S badge at the rear.
+When equipped with a Sport Package, the QX70 AWD gets a QX70S badge at the rear.
 If you look carefully, you will find a camera above the license plate, on the bottom of each rear-view mirror, and one at the top of the grille.